Aurea6/Aurea6/guides/BotForge/Setup.md

    ```
    </details>

 8. Now that your done with making commands, head over to **Console** tab and simply click on the **Run** button, it might take a bit of time in the beginning to start the bot.
 Now that your done, you'll have to invite the bot to a server and test it.
+I highly recommend using Berk's [Invite Permission Calculator](https://tools.botforge.org/permissions) tool.
 ### VPS setup
 ### Linux setup
 ### Windows setup